-- 7.3.1 The Schools' Capital programme is primarily funded from the Department for Education's School Condition Allocation (SCA), Basic Need (BN), Special Provision Funding Allocation (SPFA) and other resources as indicated in Appendix 1.
-This provides the summary of spend requirements profiled for 2020/21 and future Years. - 7.3.2 In the event that capital resource availability for these purposes is changed, then the programme will be amended to reflect such changes through the existing quarterly review process with detailed approval to be sought through the appropriate governance procedures.

-7.3.3 Proposals for School Condition programme 2020/21
+- 7.3.1 The Schools' Capital programme is primarily funded from the Department for Education's School Condition Allocation (SCA), Basic Need (BN), Special Provision Funding Allocation (SPFA) and other resources as indicated in Appendix 1. - 7.3.2 In the event that capital resource availability for these purposes is changed, then the programme will be amended to reflect such changes through the existing quarterly review process with detailed approval to be sought through the appropriate governance procedures. - 7.3.3 Appendix 1 provides the summary of spend requirements profiled for 2021/22 + Future Years. - 7.3.4 Proposals for School Condition for 2021/22

-In 2019/20 we have delivered 66 planned maintenance, 25 approved dual funded projects and are forecasting a spend of £1.309m on reactive maintenance as at 31st January 2020.

-The 2020/21 Schools' Condition programme will be an estimated £13.000m.
+In 2020/21 we have so far delivered 32 planned maintenance, 20 approved dual funded projects and forecasting a spend of £802,000 on reactive maintenance as at 31st January 2021.
+The 2021/22 Schools' Condition programme will be an estimated £13,000k.
 Options and recommended approach are set out in the School Condition PDD (Appendix 2).
 The key investment priorities seek to address the state of repair of school buildings and reduce the risk of school closure resulting from asset failure.
 The available SCA grant is split between the 5 work streams to address the highest priority condition need.

 Structural investigations have identified a number of school buildings with major structural issues that are beyond economic repair.
 In order to mitigate any potential health and safety risks these buildings need to be demolished and rebuilt if required.
-Any immediate health and safety issues will be funded through the Emergency Unscheduled Repairs funding within the SCA whilst a longer-term plan is developed to replace the blocks or the whole school as appropriate.
+Any immediate health and safety issues will be funded through the Emergency Unscheduled Repairs funding within the SCA (see Appendix 2) whilst a longer-term plan is developed to replace the blocks or the whole school as appropriate.

-- 7.3.4 Individual schools are identified where known in the PDD (planned workstream) for the School Condition programme.
-Other workstreams are still in various stages of identification and development and therefore individual schools cannot currently be identified.
-However, individual schools will be identified at FBC / Chief Officer Delegation stage. - 7.3.5 Schools that demonstrate experience and capacity in delivering their own capital schemes and agree to part fund the works will be able to submit a Dual Funding application.
-The available funding will be allocated on a priority basis ensuring elements such as safeguarding, compliance and health & safety are prioritised for funding. - 7.3.6 Consequential revenue costs and any ongoing day to day repair and maintenance of the asset will be met by schools via the formulaic Dedicated Schools Grant.
-For Academies any consequential revenue costs arising including additional staffing, utility costs and any on-going day to day repair and maintenance of the asset will be the responsibility of the Academy and funded from the Academy's General Annual Grant (received by the Academy from the ESFA).
+- 7.3.5 Individual schools are not identified in the PDD for the School Condition programme as they are in various stages of identification and development.
+Individual schools will be identified at FBC / Chief Officer Delegation stage.
+Options Appraisals are done as part of the FBC approvals for the more complex schemes over £200k. - 7.3.6 Dual Funded schemes can be BCC or School led.
+In case of School led, Schools that demonstrate experience and capacity in delivering their own capital schemes and agree to part fund the works will be able to submit a Dual Funding application.
+The available funding will be allocated on a priority basis ensuring elements such as safeguarding, compliance and health & Safety are prioritised for funding.
+In case of BCC led, the agreed level of school contribution will be charged out to the school. - 7.3.7 Consequential revenue costs and any ongoing day to day repair and maintenance of the asset will be met by schools via the formulaic Dedicated Schools Grant.
+For Academies any consequential revenue costs arising including additional staffing, utility costs and any on-going day to day repair and maintenance of the asset will be the responsibility of the Academy and funded from the Academy's General Annual Grant (received by the Academy from the ESFA)

-7.3.7 Priority School Building Programme (PSBP)
+7.3.8 Priority School Building Programme (PSBP)